A popular houseplant, Zamia furfuracea (ZAM-ee-uh, fur-fur-AH-see-uh), is a plant native to Veracruz State in Mexico.

 Knock away any remaining soil to ensure the roots will get fresh food.

-Then, place the plant into a new pot or ground area and backfill with fresh potting soil.
+Then, place the plant into a new pot with drainage holes or in the ground and backfill with fresh potting soil.

 Grooming and Maintenance

-Cardboard cycad is very low-maintenance when given the right amount of light and room to grow.
+Cardboard cycad is very low-maintenance when given the right amount of bright light and room to grow.

 Likewise, the plant doesn’t require frequent grooming, with dying leaves being removed as needed.